Pompano Beach, FL 33069

 24/7 Admissions Services

 Fentanyl is a synthetic opioid between 50 and 100 times more potent than morphine.
 Sometimes prescribed to treat moderate or severe pain, just a tiny amount of this highly addictive drug often proves fatal.
 In recent years, the widespread prevalence of fentanyl throughout Florida has led to a dramatic increase in opioid-related overdose deaths.
-In an effort to combat increasing rates of fentanyl addiction and overdose in Florida, The Retreat of Broward has developed an accessible and effective fentanyl detox program in Broward County.
+To combat increasing rates of fentanyl addiction and overdose in Florida, The Retreat of Broward has developed an accessible and effective fentanyl detox in Pompano Beach, FL.

 For many, fentanyl addiction recovery begins with a short stay in an inpatient detox center.
-At The Retreat of Broward, we offer effective fentanyl detox in Fort Lauderdale, Florida.
-Our team of compassionate, experienced professionals helps clients through a safe, pain-free fentanyl withdrawal while preparing them to take the next step on their journeys to long-term recovery.
+At The Retreat of Broward, our team of compassionate, experienced professionals helps clients through a safe, pain-free fentanyl withdrawal while preparing them to take the next step on their journeys to long-term recovery.
 To learn more about how to detox from fentanyl in Florida, contact us today.

 What is Fentanyl?